halides/titupe2021/README.md

 ## 2. Handling and storing secret data improperly (A02:2021 – Cryptographic Failures)

 We promise to the user that we'll handle secret data properly.
-This data could be your credit-card number, your  We break this promise at least in two places, first in the frontend:
+This data could be your credit-card number, your social-security number, your mom's maiden name or anything.
+Here we just use an abstraction however.
+We break this promise at least in two places, first in the frontend:

 https://github.com/halides/titupe2021/blob/7cd15bb828382de098db3c5415a6165e31731539/src/pages/templates/pages/index.html#L62